-This is by far the most important adjustment you can make to your riding style to bring you success on the rough stuff.
+This is by far the most important adjustment you can make to your riding style to bring you success while cycling on cobbles.
 When you leave a beautifully silky stretch of asphalt and hit – and it really does feel like you “hit” – a section of pavé, every last atom of your being will be screaming at you to fight it.
 Your muscles tighten, your hands grip, your jaw is set.
 This may be one of the most counter-intuitive things you’ll ever do, but you’re going to have to relax.
 Let those elbows bend, take the tension out of your neck.
 The toughest thing of all is your hands.
 You need to find a way to hold the bars securely to keep your front wheel on the straight and narrow without hanging on for grim death.
 Let the bars dance in your hands a little without letting them pop out.
 Hold the hoods, the drops, the tops, whatever suits you, everybody’s different, just let the tension go.

 2. Put your weight on your feet